Understanding and Improving Training-free Loss-based Diffusion Guidance: Abstract

 \section{Abstract}

 Adding additional control to pretrained diffusion models has become an increasingly popular research area, with extensive applications in computer vision, reinforcement learning, and AI for science.
-Recently, several studies have proposed training-free diffusion guidance by using off-the-shelf networks pretrained on clean images.
+Recently, several studies have proposed training-free loss-based guidance by using off-the-shelf networks pretrained on clean images.
 This approach enables zero-shot conditional generation for universal control formats, which appears to offer a free lunch in diffusion guidance.
-In this paper, we aim to develop a deeper understanding of the operational mechanisms and fundamental limitations of training-free guidance.
+In this paper, we aim to develop a deeper understanding of training-free guidance, as well as overcome its limitations.
 We offer a theoretical analysis that supports training-free guidance from the perspective of optimization, distinguishing it from classifier-based (or classifier-free) guidance.
-To elucidate their drawbacks, we theoretically demonstrate that training-free methods are more susceptible to adversarial gradients and exhibit slower convergence rates compared to classifier guidance.
+To elucidate their drawbacks, we theoretically demonstrate that training-free guidance is more susceptible to adversarial gradients and exhibits slower convergence rates compared to classifier guidance.
 We then introduce a collection of techniques designed to overcome the limitations, accompanied by theoretical rationale and empirical evidence.
 Our experiments in image and motion generation confirm the efficacy of these techniques.